 How to prepare for your revalidation

-There are a number of things you should be doing to get ready for revalidation.
+There are two key things you should be doing to get ready for revalidation:

 - Continuing professional development (CPD)